Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Results of synthetic data simulations

-In Figure \ref{OLS1}, we can see that the mixed semi-supervised learning is very useful in reducing the mean prediction error.
-In particular, the estimator $\Ddot{\beta}_{\tilde{\alpha}}$ outperforms all other estimators, excluding the oracle estimator $\ddot{\beta}_{\alpha^{**}}$, with a benefit that increases with $\sigma^2$.
+In Figure \ref{OLS1}, we can see that the mixed-SSL is very useful in reducing the mean predictive error.
+In particular, the estimator $\Ddot{\beta}_{\tilde{\alpha}}$ outperforms all other estimators, excluding the oracle estimator $\ddot{\beta}_{\ddot{\alpha}}$, with a benefit that increases with $\sigma^2$.
 We can see that the estimator $\ddot{\beta}_{\hat{\alpha}}$ is also very useful despite the fact that it uses the mixing ratio aimed at $\dot{\beta}_{\hat{\alpha}}$.
-The oracle estimators are only slightly better than $\dot{\beta}_{\hat{\alpha}}$ and $\Ddot{\beta}_{\tilde{\alpha}}$ respectively, meaning that there is not much benefit in knowing the best mixing ratio, rather than estimating it.
-All variances of pairwise mean differences are tiny, hence any difference larger than the marker's size is significant at level $0.05$ in a paired $t$-test.
+The oracle estimators are only slightly better than $\dot{\beta}_{\hat{\alpha}}$ and $\Ddot{\beta}_{\tilde{\alpha}}$ respectively, implying that there is little advantage in knowing the exact optimal mixing ratio compared to estimating it.
+All variances of pairwise mean differences are tiny; hence, any difference larger than the marker's size is significant at the $0.05$ level in a paired $t$-test.

 In Figure \ref{OLS3} we mark the theoretical limit of $\eta$ in this setting, $\eta_{\infty}$, by a dotted horizontal black line, and the estimated value of $\eta$ based on the dataset $\mathcal{Z}$ with $n=500$, by a dashed horizontal gray line.
-In the results, we can see that the relative reducible prediction error of both $\dot{\beta}_{\alpha^*}$ and $\dot{\beta}_{\hat{\alpha}(\tau)}$ converges to the expected limiting value of $1-0.5^2$, which supports the theoretical analysis.
-Interestingly, the prediction performance of the most realistic estimator, $\dot{\beta}_{\hat{\alpha}}$, converges to a significantly lower value, supporting the conjecture that the non-vanishing variance of the estimator $\hat{\tau}^2$, leads to a better estimation of the mixing ratio, rather than knowing the real value of $\tau$.
+In the results, we can see that the relative reducible predictive error of both $\dot{\beta}_{\dot{\alpha}}$ and $\dot{\beta}_{\hat{\alpha}(\tau)}$ converges to the expected limiting value of $1-0.5^2$, which supports the theoretical analysis.
+Interestingly, the predictive performance of the most realistic estimator, $\dot{\beta}_{\hat{\alpha}}$, converges to a significantly lower value, supporting the conjecture that the non-vanishing variance of the estimator $\hat{\tau}^2$ leads to a better estimation of the mixing ratio, compared to knowing the real value of $\tau^2$.